Rethinking Bias Mitigation: Fairer Architectures Make for Fairer Face Recognition: Introduction

+Conventional wisdom is that in order to effectively mitigate bias, we should start by selecting a model architecture and set of hyperparameters which are optimal in terms of accuracy and then apply a mitigation strategy to reduce bias.
+This strategy has yielded little success in hard problems such as face recognition \citep{cherepanova2021technical}.
+Moreover, even randomly initialized face recognition models exhibit bias and in the same ways and extents as trained models, indicating that these biases are baked in to the architectures already \cite{cherepanova2022deep}.
+While existing methods for debiasing machine learning systems use a fixed neural architecture and hyperparameter setting, we instead, ask a fundamental question which has received little attention: \emph{Does model bias arise from the architecture and hyperparameters?} Following an affirmative answer to this question, we exploit advances in neural architecture search (NAS) \citep{elsken2019neural} and hyperparameter optimization (HPO) \citep{feurer2019hyperparameter} to search for inherently fair models.

-Face recognition is regularly deployed across the world by government agencies for tasks including surveillance, employment, and housing decisions.
-However, recent studies have shown that face recognition systems exhibit disparity in accuracy based on race and gender \citep{grother2019face, raji2020saving, raji2021face, learned2020facial}.
-For example, some face recognition models were 10 or 100 times more likely to give false positives for Black or Asian people, compared to white people \citep{allyn2020computer}.
+We demonstrate our results on face identification systems where pre-, post-, and in-processing techniques have fallen short of debiasing face recognition systems.
+Training fair models in this setting demands addressing several technical challenges \citep{cherepanova2021technical}.
+Face identification is a type of face recognition deployed worldwide by government agencies for tasks including surveillance, employment, and housing decisions.
+Face recognition systems exhibit disparity in accuracy based on race and gender \citep{grother2019face, raji2020saving, raji2021face, learned2020facial}.
+For example, some face recognition models are 10 to 100 times more likely to give false positives for Black or Asian people, compared to white people \citep{allyn2020computer}.
 This bias has already led to multiple false arrests and jail time for innocent Black men in the USA \citep{hill2020another}.

-Motivated by the discovery of bias in face recognition and other models deployed in real-world applications, dozens of definitions for fairness have been proposed \citep{verma2018fairness}, and many pre-processing, training, and post-processing techniques have been developed to mitigate model bias.
-However, these techniques have fallen short of de-biasing face recognition systems, and training fair models in this setting demands addressing several technical challenges \citep{cherepanova2021technical}.

-While existing methods for de-biasing face recognition systems use a fixed neural network architecture and training hyperparameter setting, we instead ask a fundamental question which has received little attention: \emph{does model-bias stem from the architecture and hyperparameters?} We further ask whether we can we exploit the extensive research in the fields of neural architecture search (NAS) \citep{elsken2019neural} and hyperparameter optimization (HPO) \citep{feurer2019hyperparameter} to search for models that achieve a desired trade-off between model-bias and accuracy.